-The concept of state capability is rooted in ability of the organizations of the state to carry out their purposes though effective implementation of the laws, policies, and tasks for which they are created.
+The concept of state capability is rooted in the ability of state organizations to fulfill their purposes through effective implementation of the laws, policies, and tasks for which they were created.
 Max Weber's definition of a "state" is a political organization that "successfully upholds a claim to the monopoly of the legitimate use of physical force."
-Charles Tilly (Ardant 1975) famously claimed "war made the state, and the states made war" as he argued capability to make war led to other state capabilities, like the collection of taxes.
-Besley and Persson (2009) place legal and fiscal capacity as central, complementary, aspects of state capacity.
-While there are a wide variety of measures of state capability, they generally are quite highly correlated across countries (Drumm 2015) and tend to reflect similar trends (Pritchett 2020)4.
+Charles Tilly (1990) famously claimed that "war made the state and the state made war" as he argued that the capability to make war led to other state capabilities, like the collection of taxes.
+Besley and Persson (2009) identify legal and fiscal capacity as central, complementary aspects of state capacity.
+While there is a wide variety of measures of state capability, they are generally quite highly correlated across countries (Drumm 2015) and tend to reflect similar trends (Pritchett 2020).

-The World Governance Indicators (Kaufmann, Kraay and Mastruzzi 2005) since 1996 to 20225 have reported on six measures of governance through a statistically sophisticated amalgamation of available indicators.
-For this paper I use as the measure of State Capability (SC)6 the simple average of four World Governance Indicators: Government Effectiveness, Rule of Law, Control of Corruption, and Regulatory Quality.
-The raw WGI indicators are on a normed scale of zero and hence have positive and negative values, I rescale my State Capability measure so that the lowest value of any country over the 1996-2022 period has the value 1 and the highest raw value of any country takes the value of 100.
+The World Governance Indicators (Kaufmann, Kraay, and Mastruzzi 2005) from 1996 to 2022 reported on six measures of governance through a statistically sophisticated amalgamation of available indicators.
+For this paper I use as the measure of State Capability (SC) the simple average of four World Governance Indicators: Government Effectiveness, Rule of Law, Control of Corruption, and Regulatory Quality.
+The raw WGI indicators are on a normed scale of zero and hence have positive and negative values; I rescale my State Capability measure so that the lowest value of any country over the 1996-2022 period has the value of 1 and the highest raw value of any country takes the value of 100.

 This measure of State Capability is not intended as a measure of the broader concept of governance.
-In particular "state capability" is not a measure of "electoral democracy" nor (more broadly) the ideal of "state legitimacy" nor does the measure of state capability reflect respect for either "negative" or "positive" human rights, nor a measure of "freedom."
-As such, I do not include in State Capability the WGI measures for "voice and accountability" nor "political stability."
-These other aspects of governance are important, but conceptually distinct and need an analysis in their own right.
+In particular, "state capability" is not a measure of "electoral democracy," nor (more broadly) the ideal of "state legitimacy," nor does the measure of state capability reflect respect for either "negative" or "positive" human rights, nor a measure of "freedom."
+As such, I do not include in State Capability the WGI measures for "voice and accountability," nor "political stability."
+These other aspects of governance are important, but conceptually distinct, and need an analysis in their own right.